juandpinto/thesis-manuscript/source/12_methods.md

 All of the data used to create the FDOSH came from a monolingual parsed corpus of Hebrew.
 The parsing was all done automatically—a process that will be discussed in the [*automatic parsing*](#automatic-parsing) section of the next chapter.

-## Cleansing the corpus
+## Cleaning the corpus

-Unlike many corpora, the OpenSubtitles2018 corpus as presented in its downloadable form has already undergone significant preprocessing by the OPUS team.[@LisonOpenSubtitles2016Extractinglarge2016] This is good news, since data cleansing is often the most laborious part of the process.
+Unlike many corpora, the OpenSubtitles2018 corpus as presented in its downloadable form has already undergone significant preprocessing by the OPUS team.[@LisonOpenSubtitles2016Extractinglarge2016] This is good news, since data cleaning is often the most laborious part of the process.
 However, there is one issue that must be addressed before the corpus can be used to create a word list: deduplication.

 The files inside the downloaded folder are organized as follows: